 # Claude Code

 `sonar integrate claude` configures the SonarQube CLI to work alongside [Claude Code](https://claude.com/product/claude-code).
-One command installs three things:
+In an interactive terminal, the command prompts you to install each component:

-* **Secrets-scanning hooks** — a `UserPromptSubmit` hook that scans the prompt you send to Claude, and a `PreToolUse` hook that runs before Claude reads or writes files.
+* **Secrets-detection hooks**: a `UserPromptSubmit` hook that scans the prompt you send to Claude, and a `PreToolUse` hook that runs before Claude reads or writes files.
 Together they block any operation that would expose a secret.

 * **The SonarQube MCP server** so Claude can fetch projects, issues, and rules directly.

-* **An Agentic Analysis hook** (SonarQube Cloud only) — a `PostToolUse` hook that wires the CLI into Claude's tool-use cycle so Agentic Analysis runs on your changes.
+* **An Agentic Analysis hook** (SonarQube Cloud only, project-level installs only, when your organization is entitled): a `PostToolUse` hook that wires the CLI into Claude's tool-use cycle so Agentic Analysis runs on your changes.

 ## Prerequisites